Anonymous-Mystery/FABS/README.md

 the FABS project directory.

 3.1 Functional Correctness Test
 To test the correctness of all four ABS schemes (our KP-ABS, our SP-ABS, RD16, and KCGD14), run:

 bash
 python Run.py
 This script:

-Executes Setup, KeyGen, Signing, and Verification for each scheme
+Executes Setup, KeyGen, Signing, and Verification for each scheme.
 Prints whether each generated signature verifies successfully

 This demonstrates the functional correctness of the implementations.